pagott0/pathfinder/README.md

+#pathfinder.

+I was studying the A* algorithm for finding the shortest path between two points.
+So, I had the idea to create a visual website where users could see the algorithm acting and finding the shortest path.
+Also have the Dijkstra implementation, so you can see when they act diferently.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.